ELMUR: External Layer Memory with Update/Rewrite for Long-Horizon RL Problems: Introduction

 To address these challenges, we introduce \textbf{ELMUR} (\textbf{E}xternal \textbf{L}ayer \textbf{M}emory with \textbf{U}pdate/\textbf{R}ewrite), a transformer architecture in which every layer is augmented with a structured external layer memory (\autoref{fig:main_model}).
 ELMUR combines three ingredients: (i) layer-local memory embeddings that persist across segments, (ii) bidirectional token--memory read/write interaction via cross-attention (\texttt{mem2tok}, \texttt{tok2mem}), and (iii) a Least Recently Used (LRU) update block that refreshes memory through replacement or convex blending, balancing stability and adaptability.
 This design enables efficient segment-level recurrence and extends retention of task-relevant information up to $100{,}000\times$ beyond the native attention window, making long-horizon decision making feasible in robotics.

-We evaluate ELMUR on the synthetic T-Maze~\citep{ni2023transformers}, the robotic MIKASA-Robo~\citep{cherepanov2025memory} suite of sparse-reward manipulation tasks with visual observations, and the diverse POPGym benchmark~\citep{morad2023popgym}, all designed to test memory under partial observability.
-ELMUR achieves a 100\% success rate on T-Maze corridors up to one million steps, nearly doubles baseline performance on MIKASA-Robo, and obtains the top score on 24 of 48 POPGym tasks.
+We evaluate ELMUR on the synthetic T-Maze~\citep{ni2023transformers}, the robotic MIKASA-Robo~\citep{cherepanov2026memory} suite of sparse-reward manipulation tasks with visual observations, and the diverse POPGym benchmark~\citep{morad2023popgym}, all designed to test memory under partial observability.
+ELMUR achieves a 100\% success rate on T-Maze corridors up to one million steps, nearly doubles baseline performance on MIKASA-Robo, ranking first on 21 of 23 tasks and increasing the overall success rate across the suite by roughly 70\% relative to the strongest prior method, and obtains the top score on 24 of 48 POPGym tasks.
 These results demonstrate that ELMUR enables stable retention of task-relevant information, efficient long-term storage, and robust generalization under partial observability.

 Our contributions are twofold: \begin{itemize} \item \textbf{We propose ELMUR}, a transformer with layer-local external memory, bidirectional token-memory cross-attention, and an LRU-based update rule rewriting memory via replacement or convex blending (\autoref{sec:method}).
 This design extends memory horizons far beyond the attention window. \item \textbf{We empirically demonstrate} that ELMUR achieves robust generalization under partial observability across synthetic, robotic, and puzzle/control tasks (\autoref{sec:experiments}). \item \textbf{We provide a theoretical analysis} of LRU-based memory dynamics, establishing formal bounds on forgetting, retention horizons, and stability of memory embeddings (\autoref{sec:theory}). \end{itemize}